| FTH(1) | General Commands Manual | FTH(1) |

 or in the repl work like their compile state cousins above.
 The body of the

-following [do] ... [loop]
+following [do] ... [loop], [each]

-and [map] ... [end-map]
+... [end-each] and [map] ... [end-map] is in

-compile state, loop indexes i
+compile state, loop indexes i,

-and
+j, k and

-etc can be used like in colon definitions.
+leave etc can be used like in colon definitions.

 [do]